Financial Aid FAQs

 Financial aid eligibility is reviewed and revised, as necessary, up until the Financial Aid Census Date each fall and spring semester.
 State financial aid eligibility is reviewed and revised, as necessary, up until the State Aid Census Date each fall and spring semester.
 Dates for each census are available at Important Dates and Deadlines.
 Other changes to your account may require an adjustment to your total financial aid award package.
-In some cases changes could result in a balance due.
+In some cases, changes could result in a balance due.
 Additionally, your financial aid may be revised due to classes being dropped.
-Students with financial aid should talk to the Office of Financial Aid before dropping classes to fully understand the impact on your financial aid awards.
+Students with financial aid should talk to the Office of Financial Aid before dropping classes to understand the impact on their financial aid awards fully.

 Undergraduate students must be enrolled in 12 or more credit hours each semester (including summer) to be considered full-time for financial aid.
 The tuition charges are the same for undergraduate students enrolled between 12 to 18 credit hours each semester.
 Contact the Office of Financial Aid for full-time enrollment information for graduate students.